eventpop/parallelizer/README.md

 ![shard6](https://github.com/eventpop/parallelizer/assets/193136/3ac4ed3a-810a-4f87-a0a7-62d200ddda8e)

+## Basic concepts

+A **Parallelizer Job** is a collection of _Parallelizer Tasks._ Each parallelizer job has a unique ID, which will be used as the queue ID in SQS.
+This ID can be reused when retrying a job.
+This allows completed tasks to be skipped and only the failed tasks to be retried.
+The ID can be up to 80 characters long and can contain only alphanumeric characters, hyphens, and underscores.

+A **Parallelizer Task** represents a testing task.
+Usually, it is a test file that needs to be run.
+It can also be a group of test files that are run together.
+Each task has a unique ID, which is used to identify the task in the queue.
+The ID can be up to 80 characters long and can contain only alphanumeric characters, hyphens, and underscores.

 ## Development

 To set up the project, ensure you have `pnpm` installed on your system.
 Clone the repository and run `pnpm install` to install dependencies.
 Use the following commands to interact with the project: